 How does it start?

-Once hosting begins relationships deepen.
+Once hosting begins, relationships deepen.
 Some families are super-mentors only, focusing on finding the child a permanent family.
 Others decided that they want to adopt the child they are hosting.
 The program allows relationships to develop naturally, at the child’s own pace.

 Who Does Super Amigos Help?

-- Single kids and sibling sets
+Single kids and sibling sets

-- Children with and without disabilities
+Children with and without disabilities

 Expanding in Latin America

-ICBF associated the importance of family engagement for institutionalized children through Kidsave’s evaluation of Lazos de Familia.
-With the recognition that children without parental care could dramatically benefit from a connection with a caring adult, ICBF began expansion of Super Amigos and Kidsave Colombia was instrumental in training ICBF staff in program implementation across many regions.
+Through the Kidsave pilot program Lazos de Familia and subsequent Super Amigos program, ICBF was able to witness firsthand the importance of family engagement for institutionalized children.
+After recognizing that children without parental care could greatly benefit from a connection with a caring adult, ICBF began the expansion of Super Amigos.
+Kidsave Colombia was instrumental in training ICBF staff and in program implementation across many regions in Latin America.